Ranvirdeshmukh/Redlining-RAG/readme.md

 ---

-**Built with ❤️ for legal professionals and contract analysis**

-> ⚠️ **Disclaimer**: This tool is for assistance only.
+>  **Disclaimer**: This tool is for assistance only.
 All contract analysis should be reviewed by qualified legal professionals.